firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 title: "HackTheBox | Netmon - Writeup"
 excerpt: Writeup for Netmon from HackTheBox
 date: 2019-07-01 00:00:00
-categories: [cybersec, infosec, hackthebox]
+categories: [HackTheBox]
-tags: [authenticated rce, ftp, network monitor, PRTG, rce]
 ---

 ## Information
-Netmon is a Windows box that is on HackTheBox.
-This machine has several ways to achieve the given secondary task; from a reverse shell to a Powershell RCE within PRTG Network Monitor.
+Netmon is a Windows fairly straight forward box that is available on HackTheBox.

+Netmon's main goal is to gain control over a vulnerable PRTG Network Monitor installation and capture the root flag in several different ways; from a Powershell reverse shell to an authenticated RCE which adds a new user in the system.

 ## Tasks
-- Find the user password
+- Capture the user flag
-- Find the root password
+- Capture the root flag

 ## Summary
 - Use `nmap` to see the services
 - Use `ncftp` to navigate through its `FTP`
-- Login to the PRTG Network Manager panel to use `CVE-2018-9276` to create a new administrator in the system
+- Login to the PRTG Network Manager panel
+- Use `CVE-2018-9276` (Authenticated RCE) to create a new administrator in the system
 - Login to the system with the new credentials via `psexec.py`

 ## Walkthrough
 ### nmap
-First, we begin with a standard `nmap` scan.
+We begin with a standard `nmap` scan to see the services that we'll be dealing with.

 ```
 $ nmap -sC -sV 10.10.10.152